slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

 Veto Info
 ^^^^^^^^^^^

-One can enable veto data in the chip of the Gotthard2 module using the ``veto`` command.
+One can enable veto data in the chip of the Gotthard2 module using the `veto <commandline.html#term-veto-0-1>`_ command.
 By default, this is disabled.
 This does not affect the image size as veto information is not sent out through the same 10GbE interface.

 One can either stream out the veto info through the low latency link (2.5 gbps) or for debugging purposes through another 10GbE interface.

-For debugging purposes, the veto info can be enabled using the ``numinterfaces`` command and the following parameters are updated: ``udp_dstport2`` and ``udp_dstip2``.
+For debugging purposes, the veto info can be enabled using the `numinterfaces <commandline.html#term-numinterfaces-1-2>`_ command and the following parameters are updated: `udp_dstport2 <commandline.html#term-udp_dstport2-n>`_ and `udp_dstip2 <commandline.html#term-udp_dstip2-x.x.x.x-or-auto>`_.
 The veto data from this port is of course written to a separate file and is not combined in the virtual HDF5 file mapping (complete image mapped).